Home / Lebanese Recipes / Lebanese Chicken Tawook Bowls

 One of our go-to week night dinner recipes is my Sheet Pan Lebanese Shish Tawook Chicken.
 My husband and kids love the lemony chicken and I love how easy it is to make.

 Whenever I make the chicken, I always double up so that I have leftovers for lunch and/or dinner the next day.
 In fact, these leftovers are exactly what inspired me to create these tasty bowls filled with creamy cucumber laban yogurt sauce, za’atar seasoned tomatoes and hummus.
+If you want you can even swap out chicken for shish tawook air fryer shrimp.

 My kids love the creamy yogurt sauce made with lemon, garlic and mint and I love how it cools down the chicken hot out of the oven.
 Hummus is a no-brainer and you’re free to use store-bought or homemade